AuthorityWu/DGUT-ALIS/content/authors/Fuyong Zhang/_index.md

 ---
 # Display name
-title: Jianping Yin
+title: Fuyong Zhang

 # Username (this should match the folder name)
 authors:
-- Jianping Yin
+- Fuyong Zhang

-weight: 2
+weight: 10

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor
+role: A/Prof.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons